1) GAIN CHILD CARE EXPERIENCE

 4) BE HONEST

-With yourselves, the workers and any other person you meet along the way.
+With yourselves, the social workers and any other person you meet along the way.
 Being confident to share how you feel about your adoption journey will always enhance your skills as a prospective parent as well as reinforce your status within the process.
 Honesty in adoption is perceived as strength and not as a weakness.

 5) FIND OUT WHAT YOUR CHILD LIFE WAS LIKE